seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 -  A null pointer in the default address-space is associated with no address.
--  An integer constant other than zero or a pointer value returned from a function not defined within LLVM may be associated with address ranges allocated through mechanisms other than those provided by LLVM.
-Such ranges shall not overlap with any ranges of addresses allocated by mechanisms provided by LLVM.
+-  An integer constant other than zero or a pointer value returned from a function not defined within LLVM37 may be associated with address ranges allocated through mechanisms other than those provided by LLVM37.
+Such ranges shall not overlap with any ranges of addresses allocated by mechanisms provided by LLVM37.

 A pointer value is *based* on another pointer value according to the following rules: